tc39/proposal-optional-chaining/README.md

 The opportunity of short-circuiting happens only at one time, just after having evaluated the LHS of the Optional Chaining operator.
 If the result of that check is negative, evaluation proceeds normally.

-In other words, the `?.` operator has an effect only at the very moment it is evaluated.
+In other words, the `??.` operator has an effect only at the very moment it is evaluated.
 It does not change the semantics of subsequent property accesses, method or function calls.

-<dt>In a deeply nested chain like `a?.b?.c`, why should I write `?.` at each level?
+<dt>In a deeply nested chain like `a??.b??.c`, why should I write `??.` at each level?
 Should I not be able to write the operator only once for the whole chain?</dt>

 <dd>